Niger is facing five major crises right now. Find out how we’re responding.

 We have also provided shelter to families outside of the camp, who have been forced from their homes due to Boko Haram violence, climatic changes or economic pressures.

-To date, we’ve provided shelter and essential aid to over 13,000 families in Cameroon who have been forced from their homes due to Boko Haram violence, climatic changes or economic pressures.
+To date, we’ve provided shelter and essential aid to around 15,000 families in Cameroon who have been forced from their homes due to Boko Haram violence, climatic changes or economic pressures.

 Due to the virus, we’ve been working closely with our partner IEDA Relief to ensure the safety of affected communities and staff.
-The team was wearing face masks and gloves and using hand sanitiser to ensure they and the families we’ve been supporting remain safe.
+The team have been wearing face masks and gloves and using hand sanitiser to ensure they and the families we’ve been supporting remain safe.

 Minawao Camp lies in the extreme north of Cameroon, close to the Nigerian border.